ROHANV15/Disease-Prediction-ML/README.md

 These give a complete picture of how well the model is performing.

 ##📉 Visualization Examples

-🔷 Confusion Matrix
+🔷 Confusion Matrix:
 Visualizes how many predictions were correct vs. incorrect for each class.

-🔷 ROC Curve
+🔷 ROC Curve:
 Shows the trade-off between sensitivity (recall) and specificity.

 🎯 Summary

 This project serves as a foundational example for medical AI systems.
 It demonstrates:
 How to preprocess and analyze health data
 How to train and evaluate a classification model